-As international laws (and the UNESCO 1970 Convention) regarding provenance become ever more stringent, we would urge you to state any relevant provenance information relating to your objects on your labels.
+As international laws (and the UNESCO 1970 Convention) regarding provenance become ever more stringent, we would urge you to provide as much relevant provenance information relating to your objects.
 Should a vetting committee detect false or falsely constructed provenance, works will be removed.